arshita15/traffic-analytics-system/README.md

 This README provides an overview of the project structure and usage.
 The current implementation performs inference on CPU, which can result in longer processing times for high-resolution videos.
-The detailed project report is available in the `report/` directory..
+The detailed project report is available in the `report/` directory.